-IT IS HEREBY ORDERED that the judges of the Eastern District hereby VACATE General Order No. 449 and Local Rule Crim 43-401 adopted September 12, 2006, and find that there is an immediate need to adopt the attached Amended Local Rule applicable to the shackling of in custody defendants during criminal court proceedings convened in the Sacramento Courthouse.
-Pursuant to 28 U.S.C. §2071(e), this court adopts the Amended Local Rule Crim 43-401, to be effective immediately (Amended Local Rule Crim 43-401 and Findings Attached).
+IT IS HEREBY ORDERED that the majority of the judges of the Eastern District of California hereby VACATE General Order No. 460 and Local Rule Crim 43-401 adopted May 24, 2007, and find that there is an immediate need to adopt the attached Amended Local Rule applicable to the shackling of in custody defendants during criminal court proceedings convened in the Sacramento Courthouse.
+Pursuant to 28 U.S.C. § 2071(e), this court adopts the attached Amended Local Rule Crim 43-401, to be effective immediately (Amended Local Rule Crim 43-401 and Findings Attached).